aliyun/terraform-provider-alicloud/website/docs/r/nlb_server_group_server_attachment.html.markdown

 * `server_id` - (Required, ForceNew) The ID of the server.
   - If the server group type is Instance, set the ServerId parameter to the ID of an Elastic Compute Service (ECS) instance, an elastic network interface (ENI), or an elastic container instance.
 These backend servers are specified by Ecs, Eni, or Eci.
   - If the server group type is Ip, set the ServerId parameter to an IP address.
-* `server_ip` - (Optional, Computed, ForceNew) The IP address of the server.
+* `server_ip` - (Optional, ForceNew) The IP address of the server.
 If the server group type is Ip, set the ServerId parameter to an IP address.
 * `server_type` - (Required, ForceNew) The type of the backend server.
 Valid values: `Ecs`, `Eni`, `Eci`, `Ip`.
-* `weight` - (Optional, Computed) The weight of the backend server.
+* `weight` - (Optional) The weight of the backend server.
 Valid values: 0 to 100.
 Default value: 100.
 If the weight of a backend server is set to 0, no requests are forwarded to the backend server.

 ## Attributes Reference